Final Fantasy III: Development

-Director and story writer Hironobu Sakaguchi, designer Hiromichi Tanaka, character designer Yoshitaka Amano, scenario writer Kenji Terada, and music composer Nobuo Uematsu returned from the two previous Final Fantasy games to contribute to the development of Final Fantasy III.
+Director and story writer Hironobu Sakaguchi, designer Hiromichi Tanaka, graphic and character designer Koichi Ishii, pixel artist Kazuko Shibuya, promotional illustrator and logo designer Yoshitaka Amano, scenario writer Kenji Terada, and music composer Nobuo Uematsu returned from the two previous Final Fantasy games to contribute to the development of Final Fantasy III.
 As with the previous two installments of the series, Final Fantasy III was programmed for the Famicom by Nasir Gebelli.
 It was the last original Final Fantasy title on which Gebelli worked.
 Midway through the development of the game, Gebelli was forced to return to Sacramento, California from Japan due to an expired work visa.
 The rest of the development staff followed him to Sacramento with necessary materials and equipment and finished production of the game there.
 The completed game was one of the largest ever released for the Famicom, published on a 512 KB cartridge, the second-highest capacity available for the console.
 Like many console role-playing games of the era, Final Fantasy III is noted for its difficulty.

 Square developed and released Final Fantasy III during the same period that Nintendo released its 16-bit Super Famicom console, intended as the successor to the original 8-bit Famicom.
 Designer Hiromichi Tanaka said that the original game was never released outside Japan because Square was focused on developing for Nintendo's new console:

-Square planned to localize and release the game outside Japan, but the game's localization's plans were scrapped.
+Square planned to localize and release the game outside Japan; however, plans to localize the game were scrapped.

 Music

 The music of the Final Fantasy III was composed by regular series composer Nobuo Uematsu.
 Final Fantasy III Original Sound Version, a compilation album of almost all of the music in the game, was released by Square/NTT Publishing in 1991, and subsequently re-released by NTT Publishing in 1994 and 2004.
-A vocal arrangement album entitled Final Fantasy III Yūkyū no Kaze Densetsu, or literally Final Fantasy III Legend of the Eternal Wind, contains a selection of musical tracks from the game, performed by Nobuo Uematsu and Dido, a duo composed of Michiaki Kato and Shizuru Ohtaka.
+A vocal arrangement album entitled Final Fantasy III Yūkyū no Kaze Densetsu, or literally Final Fantasy III Legend of the Eternal Wind, contains a selection of musical tracks from the game, performed by Nobuo Uematsu and Dido, a duo composed of Michiaki Kato and Sizzle Ohtaka.
 The album was released by Data M in 1990 and by Polystar in 1994.

 Selected tracks the game were featured in various Final Fantasy arranged music compilation albums, including Final Fantasy: Pray and Final Fantasy: Love Will Grow (with lyrical renditions performed by singer Risa Ohki), and the second and third albums from Uematsu's progressive metal group, The Black Mages.
 Several tracks from the game were subsequently remixed and featured in later Square or Square Enix titles, including Chocobo Racing and Final Fantasy Fables: Chocobo's Dungeon.
 Several pieces from the soundtrack remain popular today, and have been performed numerous times in Final Fantasy orchestral concert series such as the Tour de Japon: Music from Final Fantasy concert series and the Distant Worlds - Music from Final Fantasy series.